mbarger2/MB_House_Pricing_Regression/README.md

 ## Method

 In working through this project, I combed through the raw data to extract the columns I thought may affect my prediction model and cleaned the data from any null values and outliers.
+I also created new columns from existing data (ie 'new bath count' and 'new reno') to adjust the data to make it more model-friendly and to focus on just the valuable parts of the data.
 I used Jupyter Notebook with tools such as heatmap, OneHotEncoder, Normalizer, and other resources from the sklearn library.
 I then used Tableau and Slides.com to manipulate the data, create visualizations, and present my findings to my peers.

 ## Conclusion